amalani/FidelityTransactions/README.md

 To use this, you need a browser that has developer tools built in (Press F12 to see if it shows up).

 There are two files - Fidelity.js and ExportToCSV.js
-1. Fidelity.js - scrapes the transaction history page on the website and pastes the contents in JSON format in the console window.
+1. Fidelity.js - scrapes the transaction history page on the website and downloads a file (transactions.js) containing the JSON data.
 2. ExportToCSV - converts the JSON contents into a CSV file which can then be opened in Microsoft Excel.

 To use:
 1. Log in to your Fidelity a/c.
 Click on the 401k account page and then on transaction history.
 Select the range of dates you want - I typically choose the 1/1/year - 12/31/year and press the 'Get details' button.
 2. Select the contents of Fidelity.js and press Ctrl+C or copy to your clipboard.
 3. Press F12 to open developer tools and click on the console tab.
 Paste the contents of your clipboard there and press enter.
-4. You'll see something like the following (without all the whitespace) - copy the entire contents and save to a file locally as transactions.js.
-You can also look at SampleData.js in the repository.
+This will trigger a download of a file named transactions.js which contains all the transactions in JSON format.
+You can uncomment the last line in the script to paste the contents in the console window itself.
+The contents will look something like the following, or you can also look at SampleData.js in the repository.

 <pre>
 {